Ready to dive into everything that Bali has to offer?

-- Bali is an island in the country of Indonesia
+- Bali is an island in the country of Indonesia (many people think it’s its own county!)

 - The main language is Bahasa Indonesian, but because of tourism English is widely spoken